NCBI-Hackathons/HaploFHIR/README.md

 ##### Data: 1,000 individuals x 1 million SNPs

+###### From PGP.
+Much of the data are vcf-type files with GRCh36 or GRCh37 coordinates.
+Will need to remap.

 ##### Settings: Window Size 20, Differences in Windows Ignored 0,

 ##### Capture Intermediate number for test cases